bernie-skipole/remscope/docs/index.md

 ## Load python modules

 Still in the remscope directory of the VPS, but no longer with root permissions, as the buildserver script should have dropped root, run the Python program loadpymodules.py which installs a load of Python astronomy modules.
 This will automaticall create another directory rsenv in the ubuntu home directory, where the modules will be placed, and will display various messages as the modules are installed.
-Wait for the normal prompt before continuing.
+It will take some time, so wait for the normal prompt which will appear when all is done.
 To run the program type:

 python3 loadpymodules.py

 ## Copy star database files

-A new directory www will be created which is the actual working directory running the application.
+The next script creates directory www which is the actual working directory running the application.

 Still in the remscope directory, run the script copytowww to create directory www and which copies required files, and also downloads star and planet data.
 It will take some time, so again wait for the normal prompt which will appear when all is done.